Silver certificate (United States): Small-size silver certificates

+The 1928 and 1934 series one-dollar silver certificate came to be known as a Funnyback because of the image on the reverse.
+People called the note the Funnyback based on the dramatically lighter green ink used on the reverse and unusually large font which was used for the word "ONE" in the center of the design.
+The obverse carries the portrait of the first American president, George Washington.

 As was usual with currency during this period, the year date on the bill did not reflect when it was printed, but rather a major design change.
 Under the Silver Purchase Act of 1934, the authority to issue silver certificates was given to the U.S. Secretary of Treasury.
 Additional changes, particularly when either of the two signatures was altered, led to a letter being added below the date.
 One notable exception was the Series 1935G $1 silver certificate, which included notes both with and without the motto "In God We Trust" on the reverse.
 1935 dated one dollar certificates lasted through the letter "H", after which new printing processes began the 1957 series.
 In some cases printing plates were used until they wore out, even though newer ones were also producing notes, so the sequencing of signatures may not always be chronological.
 Thus some of the 1935 dated one dollar certificates were issued as late as 1963.

 World War II Issues

 In response to the Japanese attack on Pearl Harbor, the Hawaii overprint note was ordered from the Bureau of Engraving and Printing on June 8, 1942 (all were made-over 1934–1935 bills).
 Issued in denominations of $1, $5, $10, and $20, only the $1 was a silver certificate, the others were Federal Reserve Notes.
-Stamped “HAWAII” (in small solid letters on the obverse and large letters on the reverse), with the Treasury seal and serial numbers in brown instead of the usual blue, these notes could be demonetized in the event of a Japanese invasion.
+Stamped "HAWAII" (in small solid letters on the obverse and large hollow letters on the reverse), with the Treasury seal and serial numbers in brown instead of the usual blue, these notes could be demonetized in the event of a Japanese invasion.
 Additional World War II emergency currency was issued in November 1942 for circulation in Europe and Northern Africa.
 Printed with a bright yellow seal, these notes ($1, $5, and $10) could be demonetized should the United States lose its position in the European or North African campaigns.